eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 To add a new panel to display other relevant information, use the ``...`` button in the upper bar of the panel and select those subpanels that want to be show or hide.
 To increase or decrease this sidebar size, grab the border of it and move it to the desired size.
-In order to hide the whole left sidebar, click in the ``<`` button in the upper panel or click *Hide Left sidebar* in the *View* menu..
+In order to hide the whole left sidebar, click *Hide Left sidebar* in the *View* menu.

 For more information about what is an entity and how they are organized refer to :ref:`entities`.
-For more information about what means to select an entity refer to :ref:`selected_entity`.
+For more information about what it means to select an entity refer to :ref:`selected_entity`.

 .. figure:: /rst/figures/screenshots/explorer_panel.png
     :align: center